MontiCore/object-diagram/README.md

 This was for us the most intuitive textual representation of ODs, which follows the syntax of class diagrams.

-# Command Line Interface (CLI)
+# Command Line Tool

-This section describes the CLI tool of the OD language.
-The CLI tool provides typical functionality used when processing models.
+This section describes the command line tool of the OD language.
+The tool provides typical functionality used when processing models.
 To this effect, it provides funcionality for

 * parsing,